5:125 Personal Technology and Social Media; Usage and Conduct

-- Remind their building staff about the consequences of violating this policy.
-Staff will be subject to remedial and any other appropriate disciplinary action up to and including dismissal.
+- Remind their building staff that those who violate this policy will be subject to remedial and any other appropriate disciplinary action up to and including dismissal.

 - Build awareness of this policy with students, parents, and the community.

-- Periodically review this policy and any procedures with District employee representatives, CIO and electronic network system administrator(s) and present proposed changes to the Board.
+- Periodically review this policy and any implementing procedures with District employee representatives and electronic network system administrator(s) and present proposed changes to the Board.